 ALLways Learning Series

-Every week, we invite ALL members and members of our local community to join us for a free, casual ALLways Learning Series (formerly Lunchtime Learning Series).
+Every week during the academic semesters, we invite ALL members and members of our local community to join us for a free, casual ALLways Learning Series (formerly Lunchtime Learning Series).

-Sessions take place at the KC Irving Environmental Centre Auditorium.
+Sessions take place at the K.C.
+Irving Environmental Centre Auditorium.
 The Irving Centre is located at 32 University Avenue.
 The room is located on the lower level of the building.
 There is a side-entrance on that level, or an elevator is available if you arrive on the main floor.
 This room has limited seating, and due to fire regulations, we must close the door once the room is full, so please plan to arrive early.
-All events take place 2:00-3:00.
+All events take place from 2:00-3:00pm.

 Inclement Weather Cancellation Policy